QSFT/Doradus/doradus-client/README.md

 ```java
     JsonObject jsonResult = client.describeCommand("SpiderService", "Add");
 ```
-Then it returns the description of the command.
-This will help give the idea that client needs to build the Add command with application params such as application, table and batch object
+In turn, it returns the description of the command.
+This will help give the client the idea to to build the Add command correctly with application params such as application, table and batch object
 ```json
     {
     "summary": "Adds a batch of updates for a specific application and table.
 The batch can contain new and updated objects.",